lfai/artwork/projects/rwkv/README.md

 ## RWKV

 *Note: GitHub Flavored Markdown used in the Readme doesn't support background colors.
-The white logos below are displayed on the light grey of tables.*deep-rec
+The white logos below are displayed on the light grey of tables.*

 <table class="logos-table">
 	<thead>